Public Administration, MPA

 Program Requirements

-- Students must successfully complete at least 36 credit hours of approved coursework for the Traditional and Accelerated MPA formats.
+- Students must successfully complete at least 36 credit hours of approved coursework for the MPA and Accelerated MPA formats.
 Students must successfully complete at least 30 credit hours of approved coursework for the Executive MPA format.

-- Students in the Traditional and Accelerated MPA formats who have not had at least one year of professional work experience in the public or nonprofit sectors must complete an internship through an additional three-semester-hour course, bringing their total semester-hour requirements to 39.
+- Students in the MPA and Accelerated MPA formats who have not had at least one year of professional work experience in the public or nonprofit sectors must complete an internship through an additional three-semester-hour course, bringing their total semester-hour requirements to 39.

 - Students must maintain at least a 3.00 cumulative GPA in this program.